tantalim/tantalim-docs/docs/models.md

 * `fieldName` is the programmatic field as listed in this model.
 * `direction` is the sort order such as ASC (default) or DESC.

+#### parentLink

+Required only for child models.
+The `parentField` is a string that refers to the name of one field in the parent view.
+The `childField` is a string that refers to the name of one field in the current (child) view.

 #### children